Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 1. Bonfil

-Due to the rapid growth of Cancun, that plan was never realized, and the area is home to about 20,000 people, most of them who work in tourism.
+Due to Cancun’s rapid growth, that plan was never realized, and the area is home to about 20,000 people, most of whom work in tourism.

-Today Bonfil has the reputation of being where many cartel members live and recently had an increase in violent crime.
+Today, Bonfil has the reputation of being where many cartel members live and has recently had an increase in violent crime.

 2. Colonia Tres Reyes